stevearc/dql/doc/topics/queries/drop.rst

 .. warning::

-    This is not reversible!
-Use with extreme caution!
+    This action cannot be undone!
+Treat the same way you treat ``rm -rf``

 Parameters
 ----------
 **IF EXISTS**
-    If present, do not through an exception if the table does not exist.
+    If present, do not raise an exception if the table does not exist.

 **tablename**
     The name of the table